Rowan’s Family Weekend goes wild with petting zoo in Student Center

 One such student was Hanna Dietrich, a sophomore biomedical engineering major.

 “It was great that RAH Gone Wild fell on family weekend because I could bring my brother,” Dietrich said, whose brother is the aforementioned William.
-“He loved holding and petting all the animals, especially the boa constrictor and the chicken that rode around on a pony.
+“He loved holding and petting all the animals, especially the boa constrictor and the chicken that rode around on a pony.”